bitpay/bitcore/CONTRIBUTING.md

 var PublicKey = require('../lib/publickey');
 ```

+### T4 - Testing: Data for tests included in a JSON file

+If possible, data for tests should be included in a different JSON file from the test.
+This improves interoperability with other libraries and keeps tests cleaner.

 ## Pull Request Workflow

 Our workflow is based on GitHub's pull requests.
 We use feature branches, prepended with: `test`, `feature`, `fix`, `refactor`, or `remove` according to the change the branch introduces.
 Some examples for such branches are: